eR-Biostat/Course-developers/README.md

 * R programs, ready to use, which contain all data and R code for the all examples and illustrations discussed in the course.
 * Homework assignments and exams.

+## What you can download from this repository ?

+* A Tex file that can be sued to produce slides for the course.

 ## Contact information
 If you want to develop/contribute a course within the **>eR-Biostat** initative please contact ziv.shkedy@uhasselt.be